szaghi/FoBiS/README.md

 Using this feature it is simple to perform context-specific buildings accordingly to different goals, e.g. it is convenient to have concurrently more _fobos_ files, one for debug building, one for release building, one for AIX architecture, one for MPI building and so on.

-## Example
+## Examples

-Into the _example_ directory there is an example of how FoBiS.py can be useful.
-This example consists of a very simple program, _cumbersome.f90_ contained into _src_ directory.
-This program is a cumbersome version of a classical _hello world_.
-The main program uses the module "nested_1" contained into "src/nested-1/first_dep.f90" file.
-The module "nested_1" has included the file "src/nested-1/nested-2/second_dep.f90".
-A _fobos_ file is provided for building the example.

-For testing the example type

-      FoBiS.py build

-It is worth noting that the module "nested_1" is contained into a file whose name if completely different from the module one (first_dep.f90) and that the inclusion of "second_dep.f90" is done without any paths neither absolute nor relative, i.e. "include 'second_dep.f90'", but FoBiS.f90 can automatically resolves such general dependencies.
+Into the directories _examples_ there are some KISS examples, just read their provided _REAMDE.md_.

 ## Tips for non pythonic users

-In the example above FoBiS.py is supposed to have the executable permissions, thus it is used without an explicit invocation of the Python interpreter.
+In the examples above FoBiS.py is supposed to have the executable permissions, thus it is used without an explicit invocation of the Python interpreter.
 In general, if FoBiS.py is not set to have executable permissions, it must be executed as:

       python FoBiS.py ...